TheRealAnonymous008/Thesis-Playground/README.md

 2. What are the that things exist in the world that is being simulated
 3. Communication / Negotiation Pipeline

+Model agent desires and preferences
+- Heterogeneity by adding preference functions (different for each agent) applied to the items that the agent currently owns.
+Take inspo from BDI

 # (Unimplemented) Ideas for MARL solution